patty-13/30_Days_Deeplearning/README.md

   3. VGG-16(2014)
      [VGG 16 - ppr](https://arxiv.org/pdf/1409.1556.pdf)<br><br>
      ![image](https://user-images.githubusercontent.com/56751154/155656375-630e2bca-dfd9-478f-9cf3-c5ad679622f3.png)<br>
      The main point here is that CNN are getting deeper and deeper.
 This is because the most straightforward way is to increase        the number of layer or size.
-Including 13 convolutional and 3 fully connected layer, ReLU is also used from AlexNet.So In          this:
+Including 13 convolutional and 3 fully connected layer, ReLU is also used from AlexNet.So In          this:<br><br>
      IMPLEMENTATION OF VGG-16: [VGG 16 Keras Implementation](https://github.com/fchollet/deep-learning-models/blob/master/vgg16.py)<br>
      <ul>
         <li>13 convolutional layer</li>